 TechTerms - The Tech Terms Computer Dictionary

-This page contains a technical definiton of Null.
+This page contains a technical definition of Null.
 It explains in computing terminology what Null means and is one of many technical terms in the TechTerms dictionary.

 All definitions on the TechTerms website are written to be technically accurate but also easy to understand.
 If you find this Null definition to be helpful, you can reference it using the citation links above.
 If you think a term should be updated or added to the TechTerms dictionary, please email TechTerms!